Akselotl1421/ModManager/README.md

 - A window will open.

-- Choose a mod category and download any wanted mod by using the download button on the right side.
+- Choose a mod and download it by using the download button on the left side.

-- Start a mod by clicking the launch button, which replaced the download button on the right side.
+- Once done, start a mod by clicking the launch button, which replaced the download button.

 - You are ready to play! :)